VeryProfessional/DDRData/index.md

 Difficulty- Difficulty rating given by Konami, the game’s developer.
 While the normal scale is 1-20, this project focuses on songs rated 18-19.

-Air- Air value for a song given by Konami, used to calculate jumps
+Air- Air value for a song given by Konami, used to reverse calculate jumps (obsolete since it's essentially a more confusing jump stat)

 Avg score- Average score of fifteen selected players